Pmookerjee/lab-26-react/README.md

 ## Launch

- CLI: Type `npm run watch` to launch the app
+ CLI: Type `npm run build` to launch the app
  Open up a browser to `localhost:8080`

 ## Usage